B01.09 I Won't Let The Sun Go Down On Me

 It was released on the NIKDJ4 promo 7" single.

-Also released as track 2 of the 2022 online only "Extended Versions" collection.
+A remastered version was released as track 2 of the 2022 online only "Extended Versions" collection.

 "Then & Now" shorter version (3:11)